a11yproject/a11yproject.com/_posts/2019-02-15-creating-valid-and-accessible-links.md

 ## What about the `title` attribute?

-The `title` attribute is not exposed by browsers in an accessible way meaning that people using keyboards and touch-only devices will never see that information.
+The `title` attribute is not exposed by all browsers in an accessible way meaning that people using keyboards and touch-only devices will likely never see that information.

 > &ldquo;If you want to hide content from mobile and tablet users as well as assistive tech users and keyboard only users, use the title attribute.&rdquo; - <a href="https://developer.paciellogroup.com/blog/2010/11/using-the-html-title-attribute/
 ">Using the HTML title attribute - The Paciello Group</a>

-Ultimately, do not use the `title` attribute on `<a>` elements.
+It is therefore not recommended to use the `title` attribute on `<a>` elements.
+If you do use it don't double up on the accessible name of the link, this will likely produce unnecessary duplicate announcements to some screen readers.

 ## Focus state and keyboard

 Some developers/designers see the focus outline of links as ugly and remove them.
 People navigating using the keyboard require this focus state to keep track of where they are.
-Best practice is to <a href="https://a11yproject.com/posts/never-remove-css-outlines/">never remove CSS outlines</a> however there are accessible solutions to styling.
+Best practice is to never remove focus outlines but there are accessible solutions to styling, which are set out in the [Quick tip: Never remove CSS outlines](posts/never-remove-css-outlines/).

-The `<a>` element as standard can be activated by pressing the <kbd>Enter</kbd> key, so be mindful if you are attaching scripting not to override this functionality.
+By default an `<a>` element with an `href` can be activated by the <kbd>Enter</kbd> key.
+Be mindful to not override this functionality if attaching other custom scripting.
+Additionally, it is **not** expected for the <kbd>Space</kbd> key to activate links.

-## When an `<a>` is not suitable
+## When should you use a `button` instead?

 If you have an `<a>` element that has: